5 strategies for an effective leadership development plan

 Additionally, when you develop current employees, you’re showing that you value them.
 That’s a win for everybody, and it builds loyalty.

 So, where do you start?
-Here are five practical tips to help you develop your leadership team.
+Here are five practical strategies to help you develop an effective leadership team.

 Technical skills often come to mind first when business leaders think about training.
 And while those are undeniably important for any role, leadership development goes beyond job-specific training.

-Successful leaders have strong soft skills, in addition to technical skills.
+Successful and effective leaders have strong soft skills, in addition to technical skills.
 At a minimum, you’ll want to develop your leadership team in these important areas:

 - Team building